Snapchat/KeyDB-docs/docs/commands.md

 #### Return:

-Integer Reply: the memory usage in bytes
+Integer Reply: the memory usage in bytes, or `nil` when the key does not exist.

 ---